 This paper proposes and evaluates SigmaScheduling: a method to dynamically schedule decision points based on uncertainty in predicted behavior times.
-Our hypothesis is that SigmaScheduling will more effectively precede target behaviors with decision points by scheduling decision points further in advance when routines are less predictable and closer beforehand otherwise.
-To test this hypothesis, we apply SigmaScheduling to real-world data from 68 participants of a 10-week trial of Oralytics \cite{Trella2025}, using two approaches for brush time prediction and uncertainty quantification (UQ): one based on user-provided times and past errors and one based on online Bayesian machine learning (ML).
+Our hypothesis is that SigmaScheduling will more effectively precede target behaviors with decision points by scheduling decision points earlier when routines are less predictable and closer beforehand otherwise.
+To test this hypothesis, we apply SigmaScheduling to real-world data from 68 participants of a 10-week trial of Oralytics \cite{Trella2025}, using (1) user-provided times and (2) online Bayesian machine learning (ML) for brush time prediction and uncertainty quantification (UQ).
 Our contribution is to demonstrate that for both approaches, SigmaScheduling increases the proportion of participants whose brushing events are preceded by a decision point at least 70\% of the time.